tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 .. note::
     The query interceptors are applied during the configuration phase and not when the query is actually executed!

+The query wrapper offers a ``distinct()`` method which allows to specify if a query should be executed with the ``DISTINCT`` keyword.
+This only affects queries with a custom selection, queries for entire entities are always executed distinct (primarily to be compatible with the old API).

 The query wrapper wraps an instance of :java:extdoc:`CriteriaQuery<javax.persistence.criteria.CriteriaQuery>`.
 The wrapper configures the query instance (selection, predicates, ordering etc) and reuses it for different purposes (``getResultList()`` or ``count()``).